 The HP OfficeJet 250 All-in-One printer is a very different printer if you compare it with the first two on this list.
 This printer is geared more towards a personal use printer.

 One of the major differences is that the OfficeJet 250 has a right-justified 2.65” color touchscreen.
 The touchscreen is located on the top of the printer.
-You can pop it up at an angle for easier viewing by pressing the upper right corner.
+You can pop it up at an angle for easy viewing by pressing the upper right corner.

 Printers being manufactured today are generally a lot easier to set up and use.
 The OfficeJet 250 is no exemption.
 One evidence of that is Its ink cartridges will slip easily and securely into their holders.